Stremio/stremio-shell/DEBIAN.md

 That means you need to install:

-``sudo apt-get install qml-module-qtwebchannel qml-module-qt-labs-platform qml-module-qtwebengine qml-module-qtquick-dialogs qml-module-qtquick-controls``
+``sudo apt-get install qml-module-qtwebchannel qml-module-qt-labs-platform qml-module-qtwebengine qml-module-qtquick-dialogs qml-module-qtquick-controls qtdeclarative5-dev``

 Now you should be able to run it normally.